opengeoshub/vgridJS/docs/README.md

 # Introduction

-A5 is a geospatial index that partitions the world into [pentagonal cells](/examples/teohedron-dodecahedron).
-The cells are available at [32 different resolution levels](/examples/hierarchy), with the largest cell covering the whole world, and the smallest less than 30mm².
-Within each resolution level the cells have equal area, to [within 2%](../examples/area).

-A5 cells provide simple way to represent spatial data as a collection of cells, which together represent regions on the globe.
-These can be anything, from city districts to parcels of land.
-Once data is in a cell-based format, it becomes much simpler to perform analysis such as calculating the correlation between different variables - for example elevation and crop yield.

-Cells can also be used to group (aggregate) point data, to understand how it spatially distributed.
-For example, the [density of holiday rentals](/examples/airbnb) across a city.

-To understand how it works, take a look at the [Examples](/examples).

 A5 is implemented in TypeScript and is available as a [library](https://www.npmjs.com/package/a5-js), with [API documentation here](/docs/api-reference/).
 It is [open source](https://github.com/felixpalmer/a5) and licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0.txt).

 <img src={A5Preview} style={{width: "100%", maxWidth: "800px"}}/>